Zhangerr/zhangerr.github.io/resume2.md

 ### Sailboat
 *  C++ web server with an embedded Lua virtual machine as the scripting language

-### TodoList
-*  Real time synchronized to-do list using HTML, CSS, Javascript, and Firebase
+### Kidney Exchange Cycle Detection
+*  NP-hard problem solver that used a variety of greedy algorithms and heuristics to approximate solutions

 ### Scheme Interpreter
 *  Fully-fledged Scheme interpreter in Python; supports tail calls and dynamic scoping

 ### Snapbook
-*  iOS app that used Parse to allowed users to post images/text with a set duration (that could be extended by other users' likes) before expiring
+*  iOS app that used Parse to allowed users to post images/text with an extendable duration before expiring

 ## ACTIVITIES

 ------

 {: .date}
-Jan 2015 - May 2015
+Jan 2015 - May 2016

-### Computer Science Mentors

-Senior Mentor and Communications Executive
+### Senior Mentor and Technology Advisor

-*  Authored worksheets and conducted one on five mentoring sessions with students weekly
+Computer Science Mentors

 {: .date}
 Aug - Dec 2015